Newry Canal – Research

 The Original Course of The Southbound River

 We know that Lough Shark is at the summit level.
 Today, L Shark sits alongside the canal, and when operational, fed the canal via a sluice.
-However, it is clear from Nevil’s map that originally, the lough was more than that; it was the source of two distinct rivers.
+However, it is clear from Nevil’s map that originally the lough was actually the source of two distinct rivers.
 One flowed north from the NW corner, and the other (the larger of the two) flowed south from SW corner.
-Flow in either directions would have been very slow, otherwise L Shark would have been very quickly drained!
+Flow in either direction would have been very slow, otherwise L Shark would have been very quickly drained!

 Nevil’s map represents the southern watercourse as being a very substantial channel.
 However, it would be a mistake to think of that breadth of open water as being ‘the river’.
-Open water could either imply a fast-flowing channel whose speed suppressed emergent vegetation, or, much more likely, an area where the water was too deep to permit emergent vegetation.
+Open water could either imply a fast-flowing channel whose speed suppressed emergent vegetation such as Phragmites or reedmace, or, much more likely, an area where the water was too simply too deep to support emergent species.
 It was likely that, in its ‘unimproved’ state, the Glan Bog was very like a much smaller version of the East Anglian fens.

 I would like to try to map the original course of the southern central drainage channel, but perhaps no clues remain in the landscape itself?